The Potsdam Fibromyalgia /Ehlers-Danlos Support Group: The F-EDS Support Group

 - FibroGuide Self-management program and free on-line course with fibro expert Daniel Clauw.

 - CFIDS & Fibromyalgia Self-Help site resources related to fatigue in fibromyalgia and chronic fatigue.
 Has several on-line courses available for people with FM or their families.

 - If you have pain all the time, and you don't understand why, it can help to learn a little about the neurophysiology of chronic pain.
 This fun, 5-minute cartoon video can help: Everything You Need To Know About Pain in < 5 Minutes

 - There are several excellent web-based guides that can help you develop a pain self-management plan:

 - UC Davis pamphlet lets you pick areas to focus on: UC Davis Pain Self-Management Program

-- American Chronic Pain Association has many patient resources.
-This 150-page guide is intended for both patients and providers: https://www.theacpa.org
+- American Chronic Pain Association has many patient Resources, including a 200+ chronic pain management guide intended for both patients and providers: https://www.theacpa.org

 - On-line pain self-management: https://www.liveplanbe.ca has questionnaires to customize information and suggestions for issues that you face